TheSeg/differently/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, Shane Marks has waived all copyright and related or neighboring rights to dopresskit differently.
+To the extent possible under law, Shane Marks has waived all copyright and related or neighboring rights to differently.

 ## Setup